OBLIGATORY TRAVELER

 The Christmas Village feels endless.

-There are buildings housing stores, selling all manner of toys and trinkets.
-Any time our fingers need
+There are shops selling toys, decorations, and trinkets.
+Any time our fingers need thawing, we wander about a shop.

-photos.
-We’re astonished to learn that after New Year’s, most of the display is packed up and stored,
+An indoor barn walks visitors through the history of Koziar’s Christmas Village, complete with old family photos.
+We’re astonished to learn that after New Year’s, most of the display is packed up and stored until the following season.
+It’s quite the undertaking.

 Faces alight inside the train building.
 It’s exciting to witness.
 In the age of screens, kids and

-adults still delight in moving, miniature, trains.
+adults still delight in miniature trains.

+The display is massive and detailed.
 There is so much to do and see at Koziar’s Christmas Village, we stay from open to close.

-It’s the old-fashioned, homemade, feel, that gives Koziar’s Christmas Village its charm.
+It’s the old-fashioned, homemade feel that gives Koziar’s Christmas Village its charm.

 If visiting from Philadelphia or not-nearby areas, I suggest visiting Koziar’s Christmas Village, as part of a week or weekend-long trip (to Lititz and/or Lancaster).
-Though it’s impressive, I’m not sure it’s worth a same-day, round-trip, drive.
+Though it’s impressive, I’m not sure it’s worth a same-day, round-trip drive.

-Comments are closed.
+Comments

 Dawn Byrne

-atI’ll be forwarding this to my husband’s email.
+I’ll be forwarding this to my husband’s email.
 Never heard of this.
 Thank you.

 Joe Burne

-atWonderful article, on my bucket list of must does.
+Wonderful article, on my bucket list of must does.